carpentries-incubator/introduction-to-conda-for-data-scientists/setup.md

 After you downloaded the [Windows GUI installer](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe), double click on it and follow the instructions (accept license, etc.).
 You can use the defaults except for the "Advanced Installation Options" where you would tick on **"Add Miniconda3 to my PATH environment variable"**.

+### Mac OSX installation
+After you downloaded the [Mac OSX GUI installer](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg), double click on it and follow the instructions (accept license, etc.).
+When you are asked where to install Miniconda, you should leave the default option to "install for me only".
+If you get the error message “You cannot install Miniconda in this location,” reselect "Install for me only".
+Then you should be able to continue to the next.
+The default option will modify your PATH in ~/.bash_profile.
+If you open the terminal after installation is over, you would see "(base)" on the left side of prompt.

 ### Linux installation

 I will walk through the steps for installing on Linux systems below as installing on Linux systems